For the last two weeks, I have been trying to share with you a recipe for Pumpkin Loaf. Seemed easy — yet, it took three attempts to pull it off.

 In a large bowl or stand mixer add pumpkin, applesauce, brown sugar, granulated sugar, cooled butter, vanilla and eggs.
 Mix on medium speed until well incorporated.

-Add flour, baking soda, baking powder, spices and salt.
+Add flours, baking soda, baking powder, spices and salt.
 Again, mix until combined.

 Add pumpkin seeds and currants, mix one last time until blended.